husqybot/husqybot.github.io/docs/modules/serverstats.md

 - `Members`: Will track the total amount of members, number of joined members and number of left members;
 - `Activities`: Will track the statuses of members in the server and the activities server members have (incl. the amount of time they have had that activity);
 - `Voice`: Will track the amount of time members are in a voice channel;
-- `Function giveaways`: Will track the amount of giveaways created, deleted and responded to by members;
 - `Module autoresponder`: Will track the amount of triggers created, deleted and hit, the amount of time it took for the triggers to be checked and also the amount of responses created and deleted;
 - `Module verifier`: Will track the amount of time it took for the verification to be handled;
 - `Module tags`: Will track the amount of tags created and deleted and the time it took for tags to be sent;